Experimental prospects for quantum decoherence measurements at colliders: Experimental prospects

 Following the prospect study for Belle II of Ref.~\cite{Ehataht:2023zzt} the one-prong $\tau^- \rightarrow \pi^- \nu_\tau$ decay, with a branching fraction of about 10\% and spin analyzing power $\sim 1$, is simulated at $\sqrt{s}=$ 10.579~\gev and $\sqrt{s} = m_Z$.

 Table~\ref{tab:prospects_tautauphoton} presents the results for the concurrence of $e^+ e^- \rightarrow \tau^+ \tau^-$ and $e^+ e^- \rightarrow \tau^+ \tau^- \gamma$ samples.
 The $\pt$ cut on the photon is set to 2~\gev{} at the $B$-factory and raised to 30~\gev{} at the $Z$-pole, to maximize the significance.
 Only $\tau^+ \tau^-$ pairs in the central region of the detector are considered ($|\cos \Theta_\tau^{RF} | < 0.4$, where $\Theta_\tau^{RF}$ is the $\tau^-$ scattering angle in the center-of-mass rest frame), as in Ref.~\cite{Ehataht:2023zzt}.
 In both cases, the concurrence is high in the inclusive $\tau^+\tau^-$ sample and drastically reduced in an exclusive sample where an energetic photon is tagged.
 The statistical significance of the ratio of the two measurements is expected to reach well beyond 5$\sigma$ with the \mbox{Belle II} data collected to date, and even with the limited GigaZ program foreseen at linear colliders.
-The data samples envisaged in the target integrated luminosity of Belle II and the Tera-Z program of circular colliders yield a statistical significance $\gg 5\sigma$, allowing for precise differential measurements.
+The data samples envisaged in the target integrated luminosity of Belle II and the Tera-Z program of circular colliders yield a statistical significance $\gg 5\sigma$.
+The abundant statistics allows for a fine-grained differential measurement, characterizing the quantum state in narrow bins of the FSR energy.
+These measurements can map out the impact of FSR on the spin correlation matrix, the degree of entanglement, the purity and coherence and discord of the quantum system with excellent precision.